thycotic/privman-docs/how-to/best-practices/ad-import/index.md

 1. Privilege Manager has a record of a prior sync with a session ID and USN.
    * On the server these are recorded in the database as data for the foreign system in the [Ams.Data].[DirectorySync] table.
-   * For the agent they’re recorded in the registry under `HKLM\\Software\\Arellia\\Agent\\DirectoryServices\\Imports`.
+   * For the agent they're recorded in the registry under `HKLM\\Software\\Arellia\\Agent\\DirectoryServices\\Imports`.
 Users can force a full sync by deleting this data.
 1. The directory partner (Domain Controller Server) must be the same.
 Starting with Privilege Manager version 10.8 and later, a server will be automatically picked if none is specified.
 But on older versions of the product, no differential sync is available unless the server is specified.
 1. The LDAP query must be the same query as the hash is stored.

 Assuming the conditions are met, Privilege Manager takes the given LDAP query, and appends a condition that the USN is greater than the recorded last USN.

->**NOTE**: In test environments it’s common to have a sync “fail” because the agent has done a sync prior on a different PM server.
+>**NOTE**: In test environments it's common to have a sync “fail” because the agent has done a sync prior on a different PM server.
 For a new environment setup with a Directory Services Agent, remember to clear out the registry record of syncs.

 ## Expected Performance